 How to file

 In New York City (except Staten Island), you need to create the forms online using The Automated City Register Information System (ACRIS), which allows you to fill out the required fields.
 The return must be filed within 30 days after the sale, and the tax is paid simultaneously.

 The transfer tax can add up pretty quickly given New York City’s real estate values.
 For instance, real estate appraisal and consulting firm Miller Samuel noted median sale prices for co-ops was about $800,000 in the first quarter and nearly $1.7 million for condos.
 The transfer tax works out to more than $11,000 for a cooperative and $24,000 in the case of a condo apartment, based on the median prices.

 Given the sums involved, you can negotiate from a stronger position with your increased knowledge.

-- 1 What’s the best way to prepare for the impact of this tax and other unique factors?
+- 2 What is the best way to prepare for the transfer tax?

-- 6 When do you need to pay this tax?
+- 7 When do you need to pay the transfer tax?

-- 8 Are there exemptions from the New York City real estate transfer tax?
+- 9 Are there exemptions from the transfer tax?

 - 10 How do you apply for this tax?

 - 12 Final thoughts